Images for illustrative purposes only

 This is not an all exclusive list of Ranitidine side effects.
 Other adverse effects can occur and may be experienced by patients taking the medication.
 Consult your doctor for medical advice regarding side effects.
 Seek emergency medical assistance if you experience any of these side effects or where your medical condition becomes worse.

 How do I buy Ranitidine online?

 You can safely buy Ranitidine online at UK Meds.
-You will need first to have an online consultation with a medical doctor before your order will be supplied.
+You will first need to have an online consultation with a pharmacist independent prescriber before your order will be supplied.
 The online consultation will ensure that Ranitidine is the right medication for your medical condition.